spacetelescope/ullyses/README.md

 ## Creating HLSPs

+There are four main types of HLSPs that ULLYSES produces:
+1. coadded spectra
+2. timeseries spectra
+3. re-packaged drizzled images
+4. custom-calibrated individual spectra, called "level0" HLSPs

+Below are instructions for creating each type of HLSP.

+### Coadded Spectra HLSPs
-Individual HLSPs for a single target can be created by putting all of the input files into one directory.
-The input files are _x1d.fits files for COS and STIS, and _vo.fits for FUSE.
-You can create all the HLSPs for this target by running the wrapper script, which can be done from the command line.
+Individual coadded products for a single target can be created by putting all of the input files into one directory.
+The input files are `_x1d.fits` files for COS and STIS, and `_vo.fits` for FUSE.
+These input files may also be level0 (custom-calibrated spectra) themselves.
+You can create all the coadd HLSPs for this target by running the wrapper script, which can be done from the command line.
 For convenience, it is recommended to create an environment variable pointing to the location of the wrapper script: